Risk reducing options

 Your family members may want to discuss their options with their geneticist who can explain the implications and the funding options available, but it’s important to note that there is no right or wrong answer.

 “I was originally told about the possibility of using PGD to have children early on when talking to a genetic counsellor about having the BRCA mutation.
 The genetic counsellor also told me about the other options including having children naturally in the hope that they would be born without the gene or conceiving naturally then having the embryo tested at 12 weeks.
 It was through her that I was referred onto a hospital that carries out PGD where I was further informed about PGD in detail.
 All parents want to protect their children from harm and although I am aware that PGD can't get rid of all the health risks to my unborn child, it does mean that my child won't have the genetic make-up that puts it at such a high risk of breast and ovarian cancer.
 I also don't want them to have to make the decisions I've had to make on whether to have risk reducing surgery or not, or for them to have to decide on how to have children or for them to worry about it.
 For me and my family using PGD means that the gene fault stops with me; future generations of my family will never have to worry about a gene that puts them at such high risk of cancer.”
 Carly

-An agreement is in place which guarantees that anyone who has had a predictive genetic test (eg for breast and ovarian cancer), can take out life and critical illness insurance cover without disclosing the results.
-This agreement, known as a Concordat and Moratorium on genetics and insurance, has been in place since 2001 and has been extended until 2019.
+An open-ended agreement is in place which guarantees that anyone who has had a predictive genetic test (for breast and ovarian cancer), can take out life and critical illness insurance cover without disclosing the results of the test.
+This agreement, known as the Code on Genetic Testing and Insurance has been in place since October 2018 and will be reviewed every three years.

-However you should check out the Association of British Insurers (ABI) for the latest guidance at abi.org.uk or on 020 7600 3333.
+You should check the Association of British Insurers (ABI) for the latest guidance at abi.org.uk or on 020 7600 3333.